retirement-home/senior/README.md

 ├── server1
 └── workstation
 ```
 Notice the symlink `main/friends -> ../friends`.
-This makes these two commands equivalent:
+This makes the two commands
 ```sh
 $ senior -s friends show example.com
 $ senior show friends/example.com
 ```
+equivalent.
-senior recognises that `main/friends/example.com` actually is at `friends/example.com` and therefore uses
+senior recognises that `main/friends/example.com` is actually at `friends/example.com` and therefore uses
 `friends/.identity.age` to decrypt.
 Same goes for `senior edit` and using `friends/.recipients/*` to encrypt.
-This is very practical for `seniormenu`, as it only looks inside the main store.
+This is very practical for [seniormenu](#seniormenu), as it only looks inside the default store.

+If only one store exists then this is the default store.
+Otherwise `main` is the default store.

 ### seniormenu
-Usage:
 ```
 seniormenu [--menu <dmenu-wl>] [--dotool <ydotool>] [--type] [<key1> <key2> ...]
 ```
 seniormenu uses `dmenu-wl` or `dmenu` (can be changed with `--menu <othermenu>`) to let you select a password for the clipboard.
 You can provide a `<key>` to get another value from the password file (like login, email, ...).

-With `--type` the password gets typed using `ydotool` (for Wayland) / `xdotool` (for X11).
+With `--type` the password gets typed using [ydotool](https://github.com/ReimuNotMoe/ydotool) (for Wayland) / [xdotool](https://github.com/jordansissel/xdotool) (for X11).
 The default can be changed with `--dotool <otherdotool>`.

 ydotool feature only: You can specify multiple keys.
 Inbetween keys, a TAB is typed.
 After typing the password or the otp, the ENTER key gets pressed.

 Set up some keybindings in your window manager to quickly clip/type passwords.
-An example for sway/i3 is:
+An example for sway/i3 is
 ```
 bindsym $mod+u exec seniormenu --menu bemenu --type bindsym $mod+y exec seniormenu --menu bemenu --type otp